Gestify-ML/yolo/README.md

 The model originally has elements in 32-bit floating point format.
 We use post-training quantization to convert the model into 16-bit floating point, and 8-bit integer variants.
 When quantizing to 8-bit integers, we need a calibration dataset which is representative of the real-world usage.
 We construct this dataset by taking a subset of the images in each gesture class from the hagrid dataset.
 By default we randomly select 10 images from each gesture class.

+### Coarse Pruning
+Coarse pruning, also known as structured pruning, removes entire channels, layers, or blocks from the model to reduce its overall complexity while maintaining as much accuracy as possible.
+This process is particularly effective for deploying the model on resource-constrained devices such as Android smartphones.
+To achieve coarse pruning with the trained 10 gestures model, we use the ln_structured function.

 TODO:
 * Pruning techniques applied
 * Model compression methods